 According to section 79 of the Act, a person is eligible to be a Candidate in a territorial general election if, on the day they file their Nomination Paper:

-- they are 18 years of age or older
+- they are 18 years of age or older; and

-- they been ordinarily resident in the Northwest Territories for a period of at least 12 months on the day his or her nomination paper is filed.
+- they have lived in the Northwest Territories for a period of at least 12 months.

-- they are currently imprisoned in a correctional institution
+- they are currently imprisoned in a correctional institution; or

 Candidates are not required to live in the electoral district in which they are seeking election.
 You cannot file a Nomination Paper to be a Candidate in more than one electoral district.